 Let it soak for 24 hours, then wipe the loosened rust away with a cloth—no elbow grease needed!

 4. Add Volume

-Add body and volume to your hair using cola!
-The caffeine in cola can add body to your individual strands of hair.
+Thanks to its caffeine content, you can use cola to add body and volume to your hair!
 Just pour room-temperature cola over dry hair, then rinse with water and style as usual.
-You’ll love how bouncy and shiny your hair will be!
+You’ll love how bouncy and shiny your hair will look!

 5. Erase Oil Spots

 Oil spots on your driveway can be an eyesore, but you can lift those stains with the help of cola.
 More specifically, it’s the sodium bicarbonate in the cola that is useful for dissolving greasy stains.

 Just pour a generous amount of cola on the oil spots and let it sit for at least 3 hours.
 Afterward, spray the spots with your hose (or better yet, a pressure washer) to wash away the cola and oil residue.